veronicalitt/static-veronica/digital-portfolio.md

 **Teaching**

 In 2023, I designed a new iteration of McMaster University's introductory Digital Scholarship course.
-My class introduced 33 students to the multi-faceted and energetic field of Digital Scholarship through two key questions.
+The class introduced students to DS through two key questions.
 First, how does technology change the way we see classic works of literature?
 Second, how does scholarly analysis change the way we see technology?
-We considered both queries through close analysis of Frankenstein (1818) by Mary Shelley.
-Students learned to use the text analysis platform Voyant, Google Maps' digital mapping tool, podcasting, and Twine games.
+We considered both queries through close analysis of _Frankenstein_ (1818) by Mary Shelley.
+Students learned to use the text analysis platform Voyant and Google Maps' digital mapping tool; their two major projects involved creating a hypertext game and a podcast episode.

 **Training**